Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 THE THEATER CONNECTION

-We’d already collaborated on other scripts, including KURVES, THE MUSICAL, but both of us are passionate pet people.
-I think Frank first brought up the concept of a pet-centric show, with actors portraying cats and dogs in funny or poignant scenes to not just entertain, but explain these behaviors.
+We’d already collaborated on other scripts, including KURVES, THE MUSICAL (produced twice locally and once in summer stock elsewhere) but both of us are passionate pet people.
+I think Frank first brought up the concept of a pet-centric show, with actors portraying cats and dogs in funny or poignant scenes to not just entertain but explain these behaviors.
 We didn’t want funny animal makeup or elaborate costumes, though.
 Our characters, we decided, would be developed strictly through the actor’s skill—so they’d need to love pets themselves.

 STRAYS was born over countless glasses of iced tea and scribbled notes, developed through back and forth emailed lyrics and dialogue, written and revised music, recording the orchestration, and finally polishing with the help of two different volunteer casts, setting up a “cast recording” and three preview performances.
-Truly, the show was written in “kitty litter” with final polishing help from the cast.
+Truly, the show was written in “kitty litter” with final polishing help from the original cast of 30 performers, aged 5 to 70+.

 The generosity and support of SCP Theatricks made the performance possible–how often does your own hometown get to debut an original theater production?
 PLEASE support the arts in your community–Frank and I hope this experience opens the door for other local artists.
 It’s been quite a journey.